 Implementing Dynamo Maths in Your School

 Successful implementation starts with an audit of the school's current numeracy intervention provision.
-The SENCO decides which pupils require assessment and which staff members lead the intervention.
+The SENCO decides which learners require assessment and which staff members lead the intervention.
 Teaching assistants benefit from training on how to interpret the diagnostic reports.
-Factor the annual subscription fee into the Pupil Premium or SEND budget.
+Factor the annual subscription fee into the pupil premium or SEND budget.

 Consistency determines the success of the programme.
 Schools that see significant gains schedule the intervention for at least three sessions per week.
 Each session lasts around fifteen to twenty minutes to avoid cognitive fatigue.
 The SENCO sets up a system for data review, meeting with intervention leads once every half term to adjust individual support plans.